matoous/apo_lau/README.md

 - configuration file gets loaded and local light admin unit is set
 - list of devicis is initialized
 - first the udp_listener thread gets started, this thread listens to any incoming traffic and updates devices list accordingly
-- second the udp_updater threads gets started, this thread send update about local light admin unit and then sleeps for 1 sec
+- second the udp_updater threads gets started, this thread sends updates about local light admin unit and then sleeps for 1 sec
 - third the parlcd_displayer thread gets started, this thread handles all peripherals, inputs and ouputs to display.
-This thread fails silently and if fails, it keeps the device running so you can set its parameters remotly
+This thread fails silently and if it fails, it keeps the device running so you can set its parameters remotely
-- fourth the console_info thread gets started, this thread doesn't have to run, its main purpouse is to serve the developer during debuging
+- fourth the console_info thread gets started, this thread is not required to run, its main purpouse is to serve the developer during debuging
 - application waits for key input
 - all threads join the main and end
 - all things get freed